belouve/discover/notes/burp.md

 ```
 Target > Site map > RC on the target URL > Spider this host
 Spider > Control: watch the Requests made increase.
-When the Requests and Forms queued are both zero, click Spider is running.
+When the Requests and Forms queued are both zero, click Spider is running, to stop it.

 Target > Site map > RC the target URL > Expand branch
 Scroll to the very bottom.
 RC on any folders that are greyed out > Delete branch
 RC on any pages that are grey or red > Copy URL > paste into Firefox
      Or RC on any pages that are grey or red > GET Empty Response
-Save the state: <appname>-spider

 ```
 ### Brute force directories
 ```